benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 In other analytics tools, you can only do this for *eCommerce + Goals for Channels & Campaigns*.
 In Adobe Analytics, you can do this for *all* dimension values and for *all* events.

-## Attribution IQ
+### Attribution IQ

 Adobe's Attribution IQ feature allows you to apply custom attribution models to any of your reports.
 This is unique only to Adobe Analytics.
 You can use this to understand how different marketing efforts initiate, assist, and close deals for you.
 Additionally, it can provide insights on linear allocation, J-Curves, time decay, and attribution models within attribution models.
 To read more on this feature, see [Attribution IQ help] (https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/attribution.html).

-## Integrate Media Data

-Something that Google Analytics likes to brag about is their integration with Google Ads, which allows you to pull impression, click, cost, and view-through information into Google Analytics.
-Which, we agree, is clutch.
-But it only works with Google.
-Because, as we all know, Google equals the internet.
+### Integrate media data

-Adobe has a number of ways to integrate your media data into Analytics too.
-First, of course, is the integration with Adobe Media Optimizer and Adobe Ad Cloud.
-This integration is pretty much automatic.
-Ditto Adobe Campaign for email.

-There is also a Data Connector for DoubleClick which allows you to pull in DoubleClick data, including view-through conversions.
-Additionally, many third-party email platforms have Data Connectors of their own.

-Finally, a relatively new feature called Advertising Analytics lets you pull impression, click, and cost data from Google, Bing, and Yahoo! into Adobe Analytics.
-We’ve included links to all of these within the forum post.
+Adobe provides a number of ways to integrate your media data into Analytics.
+This includes the integration with Adobe Media Optimizer and Adobe Ad Cloud, as well as Target and Campaign.
+Analytics includes a data connector for DoubleClick, which allows you to pull in DoubleClick data, including view-through conversions.
+Many third-party email platforms have Data Connectors of their own.
+Additionally, a Adobe has a new feature called Advertising Analytics, which lets you pull impression, click, and cost data from Google, Bing, and Yahoo!.

-# Lesson 3: Products and Funnel Reports

-## Objectives

-1. Get hands-on with new ways to build ad hoc product and conversion funnel reports
+## Products and funnel reports
-2. Learn how to pass visitor data into other Adobe solutions for retargeting
-3. Hear about options to include offline data in Adobe Analytics

-## Lesson Context

-If you’re used to Google Analytics (especially the free version), you are probably also used to having to find painful and time-intensive work-arounds to report on your sales funnels *exactly* how they should be measured.
-Good news: those days are all behind you.
-Adobe Analytics bakes in advanced analysis functionality that allows eCommerce & content sites alike to define unlimited and fully customizable product and funnel reports.
+If you are using a different analytics tool, you probably have to find work-arounds to report on your sales funnels *exactly* how they should be measured.
+With Adobe Analytics, advanced analysis functionality is already included, which allows you to define unlimited and customizable product and funnel reports for your eCommerce and content sites.
+This section shows you how to measure product performance by using a standard eCommerce checkout funnel.

-This lesson will teach analysts how to use Adobe Analytics to measure product performance, with a focus on measuring a standard eCommerce checkout funnel.
-While we will talk through the standard eCommerce metrics, we will also call out how this reporting can be customized to measure other types of funnels like registration flows.

-Adobe Analytics allows you to do more than just *report* on data.
-Easily take action on your data by passing segments of users to tools like Adobe Campaign or Adobe Target.
-This lesson will discuss how to create these segments and how to share them with other Adobe solutions.

-## Exercise 3.1: Analyze Product Performance for Desktop Visitors

-The next panel in our custom template looks at product performance.
-For those of you that don't run an eCommerce site, most of these concepts will still be valuable to you—please stay for just a short while longer!

-### Find the Products Performance Report in the Summit Lab Template

-Fancy.
-If you’re used to products reporting in other analytics tools, this should look familiar.
-The concepts are about the same.
-But there’s something else on this report that might be throwing you off: “Unspecified” is showing up as a dimension line item.
+The instructions also include:

+1. New ways to build ad hoc product and conversion funnel reports
+2. How to pass visitor data into other Adobe solutions for retargeting
+3. Options to include offline data in Adobe Analytics

+### Analyze product performance for desktop visitors

 > **What in tarnation is "Unspecified?"**<br><br>
 > On many reports you may see a row labeled "Unspecified", or "None".
 Most of the time, this can safely be ignored.<br><br>